top of page

 Safari isn’t a zoo.
 Wildlife sightings are often at a distance — that lioness scanning the floodplain, the leopard draped in the branches of a winterthorn, the shimmer of carmine bee-eaters darting along the riverbank.
 Without a good pair of binoculars, you're relying solely on your guide’s eyes and your own.

-Binoculars pull the wilderness right into your eyes.
+Binoculars on safari pull the wilderness right into your eyes.
 They let you really see the details: the twitch of a lion’s tail, the glint of an eagle’s eye, the texture of a kudu’s coat.
 They're what allow you to engage with nature on its terms, without needing to get too close — which is better for you and for the wildlife.

 Understanding the Numbers: What Does 8x42 Mean?